fgeorgatos/HPCBIOS/testing/docs/HPCBIOS_06-17.rst

 =========================================================================

 .. note::
-  All participating centers are required to install and use the MODULES package to support multiple versions of compilers, associated libraries, and heavily used application software (netcdf, openmpi, wrf, wien2k et al) on the available resources of HPC sites.
-Compliance is determined by centers ensuring that the modules command is in the user’s path and that system modulefiles are in place for the software packages mentioned above that are supported by the center.
+  All participating sites are required to install and use the MODULES package to support multiple versions of compilers, associated libraries, and heavily used application software (netcdf, openmpi, wrf, wien2k et al) on the available resources of HPC sites.
+Compliance is determined by sites ensuring that the modules command is in the user’s path and that system modulefiles are in place for the software packages mentioned above that are supported by the site.

   * BC Policy: HPCBIOS_06–17
   * Date of Policy: 2012-12-15